Bandile-Sokopo/airbnb-clone-project/README.md

 Docker: Containerization tool for consistent development and deployment environments.
 CI/CD Pipelines: Automated pipelines for testing and deploying code changes.

-Team Roles
+Team Roles:
 Backend Developer: Responsible for implementing API endpoints, database schemas, and business logic.
 Database Administrator: Manages database design, indexing, and optimizations.
 DevOps Engineer: Handles deployment, monitoring, and scaling of the backend services.
 QA Engineer: Ensures the backend functionalities are thoroughly tested and meet quality standards.

-Database Design
+Database Design:
 Users Register new users, authenticate, and manage user profiles.
 Properties Create, update, retrieve, and delete property listings.
 Bookings Make, update, and manage bookings, including check-in and check-out details.
 Payments Handle payment transactions related to bookings.
 Reviews Post and manage reviews for properties.

-Features Overview
+Features Overview:
 1. API Documentation
 OpenAPI Standard: The backend APIs are documented using the OpenAPI standard to ensure clarity and ease of integration.
 Django REST Framework: Provides a comprehensive RESTful API for handling CRUD operations on user and property data.